Mjuliet/AWS-S3-Bucket-Exploration/README.md

 b) Be aware that whenever you make changes to the file and upload it again to the same bucket, it will continue creating versions of that file for future reference.

-## In order to view the content fo both files we will have to set up permissions which will be the next step.
+## In order to view the content for both files we will have to set up permissions which will be the next step.

 1. In the buckets  click on  permission ,you will notice that "Block all public access" is enabled.